Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 Unless it's behavioral, it might not be worth explicitly testing the styling (i.e. a button click changes a font color, rather than the font always being red)

 Currently hard-coding grid height and width in MarsGrid as well as Position.
 At some point might want to pass value down rather than having connascence between these variables

+Next steps are to finish rendering the grid.
+Then we can decide if we want to tackle styling - or render the rover in the grid first.